AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 The optical network connector is a Neutrik opticalCON which uses multimode fibre.
 On the Arena the connector is a Duo, a single connector is fitted as standard, but a second can be fitted on request.
-On the Diamond 9 the connector is a Quad with one of the two pairs populated as standard - if the optional 10GbE ethernet is fitted then the second pair is populated with a 10GbE fibre.
+On the Diamond 9 the connector is a Quad with one of the two pairs populated as standard - if the optional 10GbE Ethernet is fitted then the second pair is populated with a 10GbE fibre.

 The stage end of the connection normally plugs into the Avolites TitanNet Switch (TNS) rack unit which provides